 While these lands look beautiful and serene on the surface, they are actually in grave danger.
 Manmade threats such as pollution, global warming, and more are quickly destroying these environments and will continue to do so unless we band together to take a stand.
 However, there are many stories of hope.

 Our journey begins in the land down under.
 An isolated island continent consisting of ancient rainforests, great grasslands, and vast deserts, Australia is home to many species of plants and animals that you won’t find anywhere else.
 However, this is also the country with the highest mammal disappearance rate in the world and global markets are exploiting its natural resources.
-We examine the threats posed to the legendary Great Barrier Reef, how invasive species are taking over the natural environment, and how bush fires are destroying land left and right.
+We examine the threats posed to the legendary Great Barrier Reef, how Lady Elliot Island needs restoration to reach its former lush beauty, and how bush fires are destroying land left and right.
 Where there is a problem, though, there are always people working for a solution.
 We discover the stories of hope in what scientists, NGOs, and volunteers are doing to combat these issues to revitalise the critical kingdom of Australia.

 The black market for Africa’s unique and endangered species has grown in recent years, especially with the onset of the coronavirus as people struggle to make a living.
 The pangolin, the black rhino, and the African lion are among the species most in danger of poaching.
 We learn from experts how these animals are being protected and cared for by volunteers and African tribes, when modern technology is paired with ancient wisdom.

 Humans share well over 95% of our DNA with three great apes: the bonobo, the chimpanzee, and the gorilla.
 All are in grave danger; be it poaching or bush meat trade.
 We will meet scientists continuing the legacy of Dian Fossey, who are fighting for the Mountain Gorillas’ survival in Virunga National Park.